nikitavoloboev/data/web/browsers/stylus.md

 ## [Lobsters Dark](https://userstyles.org/styles/136068/neo-dark-lobsters)
 ![](https://i.imgur.com/nCjge7A.png)

-I also use [WikiWand](http://www.wikiwand.com) as my wiki dark mode:
+Even though I prefer using [Dictionary app](https://wokabulary.com/blog/the-built-in-dictionary-on-mac-and-iphone.html) I also use [WikiWand](http://www.wikiwand.com) extension for the web which has dark mode:

 ![](https://i.imgur.com/LdmPoF7.png)

-In the cases where there doesn’t exist a Stylish theme for a website, I sometimes use [Nightlight Safari extension](https://gofake1.net/projects/nightlight.html) to have all websites have night mode with a toggle on/off switch.
+In the cases where there doesn’t exist a Stylus theme for a website, I sometimes use [Nightlight Safari extension](https://gofake1.net/projects/nightlight.html) to have all websites have night mode with a toggle on/off switch.
 It works surprisingly well and helps when using the internet at night.